jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Recap

 The game of civilization never stops.
 It goes on forever because it's the game of life; evolve or die.
-Thus, we're always that person on Main Street trying to figure out what's best for ourselves while trying to help our society prosper.
+Thus, we're always that person on Main Street trying to figure out what's good for ourselves while trying to help our society prosper.
 I think we all try our best.
 We try to educate ourselves, eat healthy, or join movements like sustainable agriculture and renewable energy.

-We're under pressure because the game of life always wants better technology.
-So, organizations like Tesla aren't a "company", it's how protagonists and some player gods are upgrading our transportation system.
+But we can't take it slow.
+The game of life always wants better technology.
+That's why organizations like Uber and Tesla aren't a "companies", it's how protagonists and some player gods are upgrading our transportation system.
 Literally, imagine a player pressing "upgrade" and that's what Tesla is to our society.
-We did the same thing when moving our factories from steam power to electricity.
+We did the same thing when starting our school system to teach ourselves to read, or when we moved our factories from steam power to electricity.
 It's just so hard to see when we're on Main Street because we're the ones evolving.

 That's good news, because even though human evolution is (currently) hard to see, we're still nonetheless playing the game.
 We simply have a huge problem—we're running out of time.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
-Still obessed with the era of mass-production, we've been managing the digitization of our society using ideas meant to encourage the industrialziation of our society.
+Still obessed with the era of mass-production, so we've been managing the digitization of our society using ideas meant to encourage the industrialziation of our society.

 Today we still measure our success by GDP growth, employment numbers, Dow Jones Industrial Average, Union membership rates.
-But, these stats don't tell us anything about us specifically; if we have more savings every month, how well our infrastructure is maintained, if we're having less heart attacks, or in general if we're living happier lives.
+But, these stats don't tell us about ourselves; if we have more savings every month, how well our infrastructure is maintained, if we're having less heart attacks, or in general if we're living happier lives.

 The Internet Age gives us the power to start measuring our happiness.
-Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy that says improving our lives is the most important rule—to get there we need many more player gods on Main Street.
+Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy that says improving our lives is our duty and right.

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a number we'll be talking much about in the Internet Age._